mj-xmr/SolOptXMR/README.md

 ```
 By default the script perfomrs the predictions 3 days ahead from now, assuming the battery charge at its reasonable minimum, set by the `battery.json`.

-In order to alter the behavior, the main script can be ran with the following example options:
+In order to alter the default behavior, the main script can be ran with the following example options:
 ```bash
 ./soloptxmr.py \
 --days-horizon 5 \